ARE YOU READY TO TAKE ACTION?

 MCUM values leading clients to self-sufficiency.
 We see it as our mission to work one-on-one with people to discover what kinds of steps need to be taken to reach their goals and to find stability.
 Anyone seeking assistance will complete a simple form and visit with an appointed coach to determine how the household’s needs match MCUM’s program services.
 Our client-driven program fosters the idea that everyone is in charge of their own destiny.
 While there are no specific income guidelines to receive assistance, clients are expected to work towards their program goals and take initiative in their sufficiency plan using resources decided upon with each coach.

-In 2015, the Emergency Services Program distributed enough food to make nearly 50,000 meals and prevented 61 households from eviction/utility shut off, as well as many Opportunity House vouchers for clothing and household goods.
+In 2016, the Self-Sufficiency Center distributed enough food to make over 55,000 meals and prevented 46 households from eviction/utility shut off.
+It also provided 10,000 clothing and household items via vouchers to our sister agency, the Opportunity House.
 The generous financial and in-kind support of individuals, congregations, workplaces, and organizations allows MCUM to continue this important work.